-Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
+Small claims court trials are very informal compared to a regular civil trial.
 There are no rules of evidence.
-Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
+Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
 A small claims court trial is much quicker, often lasting between 15-20 minutes.
-However, if a party wishes for a jury trial, it will likely last a few hours.
+If a jury trial is required, the trial could last a few hours.

 Can I hire an attorney?

 In Texas, small claims parties generally represent themselves without an attorney.
 The reasoning behind this is because the amount is $10,000 or less, hiring an attorney becomes cost prohibitive.
 You are not required to have an attorney, but you are allowed one.
 (Government Code 28.003).

 A variety of cases are handled in small claims court.
 This could be an action to get your security deposit back, or an action to recover money for damage done to your vehicle after a car accident.
 The only types of cases that are prohibited are an assignment of a claim (whereby you transfer your interest in a case for someone else to collect), a divorce, or a case filed by a collection agency or agents.

 A party can appeal a ruling if the amount of the judge’s award is in excess of $250.00.
 Small Claims Court cases for Caldwell are heard in 4 LOCATIONS throughout Caldwell County.

 Caldwell County Court Locations

 Precinct 1 Place 1 Courthouse in the City of Lockhart